ARM-software/edge-iot-arch-guide/source/Security/SecureStorage/index.md

 ## Conclusions

-As a conclusion, SystemReady provides security interoperability between software components but does not assures security as implementation is not taken into account; implementation and therefore security 'itself' is measured through PSA levels.
-The different options described provides different levels of security at a different engineering cost that must be considered and evaluated from a product needs perspective.
-Table 1 shows a comparison between the different options described in this document.
+In conclusion, SystemReady ensures interoperability between software components but does not guarantee security, as it does not account for implementation.
+Security is evaluated through PSA levels, which measure the design at level 1 and implementation itself at level 2 and 3.
+The various design options discussed offer different levels of security at varying engineering costs, which must be carefully considered based on the product's specific needs.
+Table 1 provides a comparison of the options described in this document.

 | Standard  | Normal World | eMMC/RPMB |   External TPM |  Flash/EEPROM | Secure Element |